-- 1. Determine and record the mass of the empty measure. - 2.
-Dampen the inside of the measure and empty excess water. - 3.
+- 1. Dampen the inside of the measure and empty excess water. - 2.
+Determine and record the mass of the measure. - 3.
 Use the scoop to fill the measure approximately 1/2 full with concrete.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
 Insert the vibrator at three different points in each layer.
 Do not let the vibrator touch the bottom or side of the measure.
 Continue vibration only long enough to achieve proper consolidation of the concrete.
 Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 5.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 6.
 Slightly overfill the measure.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 7.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 6.
 Insert the vibrator at three different points, penetrating the first layer approximately 25 mm (1 in.).
-Do not let the vibrator touch the side of the measure. - 8.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 9.
-After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
-If there is a great excess of concrete, remove a portion with the scoop.
-If the measure is under full, add a small quantity.
-This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 10.
+Do not let the vibrator touch the side of the measure. - 7.
 Continue with 'Strike-off and Determining Mass.'